connie-feng/connie-feng.github.io/_posts/blog/bucketlists/2020-10-13-south-korea-food-bucket-list.md

 * ramen in a convenience store
 * picnic with fried chicken delivery by the Han river
 * eat at a rest stop
+* buy from a banchan store

 ### Food
 * grilled eel (장어구이)
 * ssambap (쌈밥)
+* Egg Drop sandwich

 ### Street Food
 * roasted sweet potato